open-telemetry/opentelemetry-go-instrumentation/docs/get-started.md

 3. Run the OpenTelemetry Go instrumentation with root privileges.

-## Instrument an application in Docker
+## Instrument an application in Docker Compose

 To instrument a containerized application, follow these steps: